nevillco/nevillco.github.io/_posts/2023-07-07-my-favorite-macro-use-case-StaticMemberIterable.md

 * A client-side list of supported countries and their flags.
 * A set of themes for users to customize their UI.

-The list of applicable examples is quite long, and the related style discussion that comes up is: **should the data type be a struct or an enum**?
+The list of examples is quite long.
+And the related style discussion that comes up is: **should the data type be a struct or an enum**?
 Both of the following definitions have the same callsite and the same usage semantics.
 ```swift
 enum AppTheme {
   // …